 Open Source Software

-Authored by David Goldberg, Vice President and Associate General Counsel, GXS, Inc.
+By David Goldberg, Vice President and Associate General Counsel, GXS, Inc.

 The internet has made so-called free and open source software (often referred to as FOSS) widely available to developers and technology users.
 The term “FOSS” refers generally to software that is intended to be free of restrictions on individual users and available to the public in source code (i.e., human readable code) form, typically under terms that permit modification and redistribution of such software.
 While there are a number of benefits to using FOSS, companies need to be aware of the potential risks arising from use of FOSS in a commercial environment and particularly from incorporating open source code in products or services that are redistributed or made available commercially.
 It is critical for in-house counsel to understand the principles behind free and open source licenses and the requirements, including license terms, that apply to these products.
 Many of the considerations that apply to open source software are similar in nature to those that apply to commercial software.